-- Mostly administrative changes, except amendments to the Board policy and resolution authorizing participation in incomebased fares program pilot. - Hire 3 FTEs. - 1 Program Manager; 2 youth-focused specialists - Annual Budget Requirements. - Approximately \$900,000 annually. - Up to \$1.8M for low income fare from for two-year pilot.
+- Administrative changes, except some amendment to the Board policy and resolution authorizing participation in income-based fares program pilot. - Hire 3 FTEs. - 1 Program Manager; 2 Youth-focused specialists - Annual Budget Requirements. - Approximately \$900,000 annually - Up to \$1.8M for low income fare from for two-year pilot.